Raiden (Mortal Kombat): Reception

 Raiden is often included on the list of the top characters of the Mortal Kombat franchise.
 He was ranked as the 10th best character from the series by UGO.com, who praised him as one of the iconic characters from the franchise.
 He was sixth in Game Revolution's ranking of top ten "old school" Mortal Kombat characters, noting him for his gibberish and the Fergality.
 In UGO's 2012 list of the top Mortal Kombat characters, Raiden placed fourth.

-In 2011, UGO ranked his hat as the 14th coolest headgear in video games and commented "Kung Lao’s got a slick topper that he can also use as a weapon, but Lord Raiden’s conical straw hat is untouchable."
+In 2011, UGO ranked his hat as the 14th coolest headgear in video games and commented "Kung Lao's got a slick topper that he can also use as a weapon, but Lord Raiden's conical straw hat is untouchable."
 It was ranked as having the fourth best headwear in video gaming by GamePro in 2009.
 In 2011, Paste listed Raiden's Fatality in the 2011 Mortal Kombat game as the sixth best from that game, and his Fatality from the original Mortal Kombat as the second-best from that game.
 In 2012, Complex ranked him as the 32nd "most dominant" fighting game character.

+IGN found that Mortal Kombat made the story of Raiden and forces too repetitive as they always defeat the villains in the first four stories.
+With the villains defeating the heroes for the first time in Deadly Alliance, the story becomes "messy" leading Raiden "hit the reset button" and redo everything with Neatherealm's first reboot of the series.
+Instead of saving the world, IGN noticed Raiden continued making failures to the point he kills Liu Kang when realizing the last words of his future persona before dying.
+Polygon believes both Raiden and Liu Kang "fell from grace" in 2000s with Raiden becoming corrupt in the first Mortal Kombat timeline and later accidentally his own subordinate Liu Kang in the second timeline Mortal Kombat.
+The eventual reenactment of Liu Kang's aggressive words towards Raiden led to praise as through this Raiden realizes how the two have been used to fight one another like in the first reboot, making a drastic change in two heroes at the same time.
+Shack News found that during the events of Mortal Kombat X, Raiden becomes corrupted again especially with his gruesome treatment of Shinnok and expected him to fight his underlings Liu Kang and Kitana again in Mortal Kombat 11.
+While Kronika was foreshadowed as the antagonist the heroes must face in Mortal Kombat 11, Shack News felt that Raiden wearing Shinnok's magic amulet might have a major impact in the narrative to the point he might turn into the actual villain.
+Medium also criticized Raiden's actions across his appearances until he redeems himself by redeeming the corrupted undead Liu Kang in Mortal Kombat 11.